 Each campus reserves the right to limit the number of request filled for each patron.
 Contact library staff for details.

 How long does ILL take and how will I know when materials arrive?

-May I renew ILL materials?
+May I renew ILL books?

 It depends upon the lending library.
 Check with your library staff if you have questions about extending your loan.